 Andie is the type A daughter of the Congressman, Alexander Walker.
 She has been told what to talk, when to smile and how to live.
 She has a close knit group of friends who are supposed to be together forever.
 Her love life is designed to last for three weeks and without much heart break.
 This summer everything changes.

-Her father takes a leave from his office due to some political scandal.
-Her pre- pre -med internship falls through and all the good spots are taken.
+Her father takes a leave from his office due to some political scandal and her pre- pre -med internship falls through and all the good spots are taken.
 Her on-off relationship with Topher is getting dangerous and even he has an internship at his father’s office.
 And to make matters worse her friends are fighting over a boy.

 But there are a few good things as well.
 First she meets a very cute and nerdy guy, Clark.
 Then she get to be a dig walker (Trust me it is good).
 And her relationship with her father improves or they at least try to.
 You need to read the book to know more.